greenplum-db/gpdb/gpdb-doc/markdown/ref_guide/extensions/bgworker.html.md

+---
-# Developing a Background Worker Process
+title: Developing a Background Worker Process
+---

 Greenplum Database can be extended to run user-supplied code in separate processes.
 Such processes are started, stopped, and monitored by `postgres`, which permits them to have a lifetime closely linked to the server's status.
 These processes have the option to attach to Greenplum Database's shared memory area and to connect to databases internally; they can also run multiple transactions serially, just like a regular client-connected server process.
 Also, by linking to `libpq` they can connect to the server and behave like a regular client application.